Jamals211/Partners-In-Wine/README.md

 Final Project

 ## Purpose
-The purpose of this project is to determine how weather impacts the scores of wine.
+The purpose of this project is to determine how weather and soil impacts the quality of wine.

  ***Link to web app: [Web App](https://groupfive-wine.herokuapp.com/)***